 - copy of certificate of recognition of titles of studies by the Cyprus Council for the Recognition of Higher Education Qualifications, only if the applicant does not posses the formal qualifications listed in Annex III of the Law (Annex V.4 of the EU Directive 2005/36/EC as amended) or the diploma/certificate or title is not covered by the provisions of article 9 A of the Law (article 23 of Directive 2005/36/EC as amended);

-In case that the applicant is from another Member State , Cyprus Veterinary Council may request the applicant to attend a personal interview in order to assess the level of knowledge of the Greek language and especially the knowledge of the veterinary terminology.
+In case that the applicant is a national of another Member State , Cyprus Veterinary Council may request the applicant to attend a personal interview in order to assess the level of knowledge of the Greek language and especially the knowledge of the veterinary terminology.

 The applicant is informed regarding the registration as soon as possible and no later than 3 months from the date that the application form and supporting documents were duly submitted.
 The registration shall not be deemed to have been granted if the Cyprus Veterinary Council has not replied within the period specified.
 Upon approval, the applicant needs to pay the fee of €8,54 (payable by cash).